CALIO

 Thank you.

-If you’ve read any of my past articles, you’ll see a theme.
-I always, always make it a point to include articles about people stepping in and advocating for animals that do not have a voice.
+Now, if you’ve read any of my past articles, you’ll come across a common theme.
+I’ve always made it a point to include stories about individuals that advocate for animals.

-I asked him if I could interview him.
+I asked H.H.
+German if I could interview him.
 I thought, what a perfect way to get my feet wet again.

 He so graciously agreed, and now here we are.